flowr-analysis/flowr/wiki/Interface.md

 ## 💻 Using the REPL

-Although primarily meant for users to explore, there is nothing which forbids to simply calling *flowR* as a subprocess to use standard-in, -output, and -error for communication (although you can access the REPL using the server as well, with the [REPL Request](#the-repl-request) message).
+Although primarily meant for users to explore, there is nothing which forbids simply calling *flowR* as a subprocess to use standard-in, -output, and -error for communication (although you can access the REPL using the server as well, with the [REPL Request](#the-repl-request) message).

 The read-eval-print loop&nbsp;(REPL) works relatively simple.
 You can submit an expression (using enter),